johnsiilver/golib/ipc/uds/README.md

 So I certainly haven't benched everything.
 But I did bench the proto RPC, as it uses the chunking rpc package, which uses chunked streams.

 I compared this to gRPC.
-Interestingly, they seem to have small and large requests on me, while I seem to hold the middle ground.
-At different points we both double the other's performance.
+Interestingly, they seem to handle the smallest data requests (1.0 kB) than this package, but this seems to be do better for all others.
+I think think in the small data size it is because I have a lot of memory pools for reuse and slightly more overhead in my packets.

-At some point I will dig more into this, see if I can beat them at all of them.
+No matter what my internal settings, I would beat gRPC at 10kB and double their performance in the 102 kB size.
+To get better performance in large sizes, I had to add some kernel buffer space over the defaults, which lead to close to double performance.

 Platform was OSX running on an 8-core Macbook Pro, Circa 2019.
 You can guess that your Threadripper Linux box will do much better.